TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-terasic-de4/README.txt

 Simulation and synthesis
 ------------------------

-* Note: Simulation for this design is currently broken due to simulation library collisions.
+The design currently supports simulation with modelsim 10.5a and riviera 2017.2 The design currently supports synthesis with quartus 16.0

 * To simulate the design with ModelSim or Riviera first set the GRLIB_SIMULATOR environment variable accordingly (see GRLIB